 During his march to Jerusalem, Jesus explicitly told his disciples that he was going there, in his words, to become king.
 (Except, in a way that would confound the Caesars for centuries.)
 Instead of entering Jerusalem on a war horse, he entered on a colt donkey.
 Then, for a week, he prophesied against each three interconnected powers of Rome—over and over emphasizing that his kingdom would be a difficult place for the powerful to enter.

-And finally—garbed in purple robe, back bloody from being whipped, thorns lodged in his head, and mocked by the Roman soldiers—Jesus was now what he claimed he had come to Jerusalem to become.
-This beaten up peasant from Galilee was king of the world.
+Finally now—garbed in purple robe, back bloody from being whipped, a crown of thorns lodged in his head, and receiving a mocking prostrated praise—Jesus was now what he claimed he had come to Jerusalem to become.
+This beaten up peasant from Galilee was king.

 And having been corronated king in this once-in-history fashion, Jesus was brought back to the Praetorium to face down Pilate again.